strayacode/PyPlayer/README.md

 19/06/2019:\
 .
 Fixed very known bug where music would not play sometimes\
 .
 Added a repeat song button which can be toggled\
 .
-Fixed bug where pause button wasn't the correct size
+Fixed bug where pause button wasn't the correct size\
+.
+Added json file support which makes it easier to store data